rajivgupta0703/playwright-trace-manager/README.md

 Distributed under the MIT License.
 See `LICENSE` for more information.

 ---
-Built with ❤️ for the Playwright community.
+Built with ❤️ for the Playwright community by [Rajiv Gupta](https://github.com/rajivgupta0703).